What is STEAM?

 Our summer camps are available worldwide.
 Students have traveled to the US, the UK, Canada, Singapore, China, Japan, India, and South Korea.
 Camps can be specially designed to meet the needs of students and educators.

 Online STEAM Programs

-Research and Writing Program: This program is designed to help students achieve their goals in education and career development by improving their research competence and professional writing skills.
+Research and Writing Program: This program is designed to help students achieve their goals in education and career development by improving their research competency and professional writing skills.
 Students attend real-time courses as they work closely with their instructor to research and write an academic paper for publishing.

 News Writing Program: In this program, students are introduced to the basic principles of journalism in the context of STEAM.
 They learn investigative skills, responsible reporting, and journalistic writing techniques as they read, respond to, and write their own news and feature articles.
-Students will conduct interviews, research, write, and write a STEAM-related news article for publication in our online journal.
+Students will conduct interviews, perform research, and write a STEAM-related news article for publication in our online journal.

 IPERC helps to introduce hands-on STEAM programs to local schools.
 Our curriculum is multi-disciplinary and incorporates interactive teaching, group cooperation, and exploration.
 Each STEAM course is intended to promote high-quality practical research that supports 21st Century Education through inquiry-based curricula, formative and constructive assessment, education technology, professional development, and teacher training.
 Course lesson plans and teaching materials are bilingual.

 Harry Potter: Our Harry Potter STEAM curriculum is designed for primary and secondary school students.
 Students will explore the world of Harry Potter, using science and art to replicate magic as they play Quidditch, make edible wands, mix magic potions, and design magic balloons.
 While recreating the work of Harry Potter, students will read along in the books and study the themes, plot, and characters.